 The immunisation takes effect two to three weeks after the second vaccination.
 The success of the vaccination does not need to be tested.
 Persons who can provide documentation of a completed vaccination that took place at least 14 days ago are exempted from the test obligation that is mandatory in many areas.
 As you can still get infected by the virus despite the immunity, you should continue to apply the general rules of physical distancing, wearing a mask, keeping rooms well ventilated and general hygiene.

 After a certain period of time, a booster vaccination is necessary.
 The STIKO recommends the COVID-19 booster vaccination to all persons from 12 years of age.

 Where can I get vaccinated and what documents do I have to provide?

-You can get vaccinated at the vaccination centres of the individual federal states and since 6.4.2021 also at general practitioner clinics.
+You can get vaccinated at the vaccination centres or at general practitioners.
 There are also some vaccination campaigns in your area, e.g. at the market, at school or in front of clubs.

 On the day of your appointment, you should bring along the following:

 To be vaccinated against COVID-19 in Germany, you must be resident or ordinarily resident in Germany.
 Different regulations for each federal state can be found on the official website of your federal state.

 Due to the lower demand, there are currently no longer any extended waiting times for appointments.